yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

   >}}

 Regarding Project Gaia:
-Project Gaia is still in development.
+it is still in development.

 Oh, and Project Lime is in release candidate status, under intense internal testing.